daramasala/programming-achievements/README.md

 Did a quick one liner fix that broke the app disastrously.

 ## FOCUS
 Fixed a bug.
-Thoroughly tested the fix and satisified it is working, deployed to production with all other functionality broken.
+Thoroughly tested the fix and satisified it is working, deployed to production breaking the rest of the app.

 ## JUMP THE GUN
 Spent 2 hours fixing code that never gets executed.